MicrosoftDocs/azure-devops-docs/docs/service-hooks/overview.md

 #### Q: Why can't we setup Service Hooks for HipChat anymore?

 A: Atlassian officially dropped support for HipChat.
-See more on that announcment [here](https://www.atlassian.com/partnerships/slack/faq#faq-3ccc5a61-711b-4ef2-9ca2-3a34b2ec143b).
+See more on that announcement [here](https://www.atlassian.com/partnerships/slack/faq#faq-3ccc5a61-711b-4ef2-9ca2-3a34b2ec143b).

 <!-- ENDSECTION -->